The CBD Regulatory Landscape Is Shifting Fast

 The 2018 Farm Bill legalized hemp-derived CBD at the federal level.
 But seven years later, the FDA still hasn't established a regulatory framework for CBD in food, beverages, or dietary supplements.
 This gap has created a $6+ billion market operating in a regulatory gray zone — where products are widely sold but quality standards are voluntary.

 The result: enormous variation in product quality, inconsistent state laws, and a constantly evolving policy landscape.
-Custom CBD Labs tracks these changes — federal proposals, state-level regulations, enforcement actions, and the industry's push for clear rules.
+Custom CBD Labs tracks these changes — federal proposals, state-level regulations, enforcement actions, and the industry's push for clear quality standards.

 Policy & Regulation

-The current federal CBD regulatory landscape: what the 2018 Farm Bill actually says, the FDA's inaction on CBD supplements, and the proposals being considered in Congress.
+Federal CBD regulation: what the 2018 Farm Bill says, the FDA's inaction on supplements, and proposals being considered.

-Continue reading →CBD legality varies by state: some allow full access, others restrict THC content, product types, or sales channels.
-A state-by-state overview of the current landscape.
+Continue reading →CBD legality varies by state: some allow full access, others restrict THC content or sales channels.
+A state-by-state overview.

 Continue reading →Answers to common questions about CBD regulation: is it legal, what testing is required, why the FDA hasn't acted, and what's likely to change.